 Postage meter rental has the potential to save your business time and money when shipping and mailing.
 But renting a postage meter is a big commitment considering the lease could cost $20 to $200 per month.
-We’re happy to see you’re doing your research to make sure that you don’t end up with a postage meter that actually wastes your time and money.

 This article will walk you through selecting and getting started with a postage meter rental.
 By the end, you’ll have the knowledge you need to confidently choose and negotiate the best postage meter rental for your business.

 Related: Postage Meters – The Ultimate Guide

 Why Can’t I Buy a Postage Meter?

 Postage meters basically print money.
 That’s because the US government considers postage a form of currency.
 Therefore, federal law regulates the creation of postage stamps.

 The USPS regulates who makes and manufactures postage meters.
 This way, the USPS can also control the circulation of postage stamps.

 In the United States, you can’t buy a postage meter.
 Instead, you have to rent or lease.
 Only five companies in the entire country are permitted to manufacture and lease postage meters.

 A few of these companies, like PitneyBowes and Quadient, offer longer contracts that make for lower rental rates.
 Postage meter pricing largely depends on the length of the lease agreement.
 However, you may not want to commit to a long-term lease upfront.
 It can be tricky to get out of a lease without paying for it.

 The upside of renting a postage meter is that when your lease is over, you can upgrade.
 In this way, renting a postage meter is more flexible than if you could purchase one.
 If your business decides to ship large packages, you can always upgrade to a postage meter that handles larger weights and volumes.